oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 This completes the process of loading the PDF file, converting it into text and creating chunks and embeddings.
-The next task is to search for the relevant text chuncks based on user queries.
+The next task is to search for the relevant text chunks based on user queries.

 ## Task 5: Vectorize the question and perform vector Search